Skip to content

 • Custom build standard: 42 inches when the plan allows it

-One more rule: if the hallway itself is only 36 inches wide, skip the console table entirely.
-That is not a “tight fit.”
+If the hallway itself is only 36 inches wide, skip the console table entirely.
+That is not a tight fit.
 That is an obstruction.

 If you want the clearance rules mapped like a field manual, use Console Tables Placement Rules once, then treat it as gospel.